Frequently Asked Questions

 Will the standards be enforced by the government in the US or Canada?

 We have no say over who adopts and/or enforces the industry consensus standards we are creating.
 Our membership is open to global participation, and so our applicability is for any global market.
 Any group, association, government, etc. will have to decide for themselves whether they want to adopt a published standard.
-(This is similar to how the WCAG standards were published, and then later adopted and enforced by various groups, associations and governments throughout the world.)
+This is similar to how the Web Content Accessibility Guidelines (“WCAG standards”) were published, and then later adopted and enforced by various groups, associations and governments throughout the world.
+Through our education and outreach projects we hope to raise awareness of the need for employing our new accessibility reporting standards when they are ready for publication.

 Who is doing the work to write the standards?